-Obviously, to qualify for a single mother scholarship, you’ll be required to enroll in school.
+To qualify for a single mother scholarship, you’ll be required to enroll in school.
 However, some single-parent scholarship programs require a certain type of enrollment.
 For instance, some programs require applicants to take a certain number of credit hours while others simply specify either full-time or part-time enrollment.
 Moreover, some scholarships are more restrictive than others in terms of the field of study and/or academic level they will fund.
 For example, a scholarship may require students to pursue either an undergraduate or graduate degree, or they may specify specific fields of study or degrees that eligible applicants must take up.

 Types of Scholarships for Single Mothers

 Although the idea that single mother scholarships can have numerous eligibility requirements can be daunting, it’s important to keep in mind that there are many different types of scholarships for single parents available.
 If you find you don’t qualify for one, keep your head up and move on to the next.
 Below, we’ll discuss the three most common kinds of scholarships for single moms that you’re likely to come across.